joannajjliu/ReactPractice-PortfolioSite/README.md

 Code in public/scripts/app.js is translated into working ES5 code from js files in  src/ or src/playground via babel.
-The translation will work continuously by typing the following command into terminal,
+The translation will work continuously by typing the following command into terminal, (The following command will run the code in src/playground/visibilityToggle.js)
 > babel src/playground/visibilityToggle.js --out-file=public/scripts/app.js --presets=env,react --watch
-The above command will run the code in src/playground/visibilityToggle.js